serval-uni-lu/flakime/README.md

     </executions>
 </plugin>
 ```

+An environment variable should also be set for the instrumentation to be executed : \
+`FLAKE_FLAG_FLAKIME` : string boolean.
+If not found or set to `False` the instrumentation will have no effect on the test suite.

 #### Common configuration :
 | tag                  | type & range                   | default   | required | description                                                                    |